RonakR68/FoodExpress_backend/README.md

 - Restaurant management (CRUD operations for restaurants, menus, and orders)
 - Secure password storage with bcrypt
 - User profile management
+- Responsive design with a modern UI
 - Browse and search restaurants and menus
 - Place and track orders
 - Provide Ratings and Reviews
 - Manage restaurant section for restaurant owners
 - Restaurant Image upload and management with Cloudinary
 - Data validation and error handling
+- Dark Mode Support

 ## Technologies Used